 This is the important point when it comes to the maintenance of diesel generators.
 Diesel is subject to contamination and corrosion within a period of time is one year, and therefore regular generator set exercise is highly recommended to use up stored fuel before it degrades.

 The fuel filters should be drained at the designated intervals due to the water vapor that accumulates and condenses in the fuel tank.

 Better check regularly testing and fuel polishing may be required if the fuel is not used and replaced in three to six months.

 Step 4: Testing Batteries

 If the battery’s charges reach the dead-end level is a common cause of standby power system failures.

-The battery must be kept fully charged and well-maintained all-time 40% to 100% to avoid regular testing and inspection to know the current status of the battery and avoid low battery levels.
+The battery must be kept fully charged and well-maintained at an all-time 40% to 100% to avoid regular testing and inspection to know the current status of the battery and avoid low battery levels.